fractalswift/blockjournal-poc/README.md

 # blockjournal-poc

-To start:

-- cd smart-contracts
-- npx hardhat clean
-- npx hardhat compile
-- copy the abi into frontend/abis/Journal.sol
-- (still in smart-contracts) npx hardhat node
+To start, run these commands in their own terminals:

+- npm run start:blockchain
-- npx hardhat run scripts/deploy.ts --network localhost
+- npm run start:backend
-- copy the contract address it outputs into frontend/src/lib.ts

-- cd ../frontend
-- npm start
+- npm run start:frontend

-- copy one of the hardhat addresses from the hardhat node terminal and import it into metamask
+Note that the deploy script in smart-contracts also copies contract address and abi to frontend.

-- switch metamask to local host
+- switch metamask to local host network

-- tada
+- you should now be able to interact with the locally deployed contract and server via the frontend.